commonknowledge/movement-app/scripts/localising-issues.md

     [what are they doing and where — event / series of events / the next few events] What it involves is [???].
     [Social proof] They are an extremely friendly bunch and we've already matched some people in Movement with them.

+### User was interested in volunteering
+- Yes, definitely!
+They're always in need of volunteers.
+- On Sunday they'll be giving out warm food and drinks for _Jamming For Change_, outside Shoreditch High Street station.
+They'll show you what to do and you could even bring an instrument to join in the jam.
+- Are you game to meet them at *3.50pm on Sunday* to get involved?